cyverse/UserSupport/README.md

 ## Why has my job failed or been running forever?
 <a name="analysesJobFailed"></a>

-Use the [troubleshooting guide](https://wiki.cyverse.org/wiki/display/DEmanual/Troubleshooting+and+Getting+Help+with+the+Discovery+Environment) on the CyVerse wiki.
-It will help you determine what went wrong and collect information for CyVerse staff in case you cannot resolve the problem yourself.
+[Troubleshooting a Failed Analysis](https://pods.iplantcollaborative.org/wiki/display/DEmanual/Troubleshooting+a+Failed+Analysis) on the CyVerse wiki will help you determine what went wrong and collect information for CyVerse staff in case you cannot resolve the problem yourself.

 ## How do I get help with a tool (app) or workflow?
 <a name="analysesHelpToolWorkflow"></a>